HoutzC/NPS-Discover/README.md

 # End Product
 ![image](https://user-images.githubusercontent.com/109249712/178850346-cecc899d-e7e5-4357-94d8-5305ff4d6295.jpeg)

-The final product is an interactive BI report that collects, cleans, and visualizes 20 years of national park data to help understand the economic impact of resources managed by the National Park Service.
+The final product is an interactive BI report that visualizes 20 years of national park data to help understand the economic impact of resources managed by the National Park Service.

 Key features of the dashboard:
 - A UX designed to deliver key KPI's and visuals with a premium product experience